rdmolony/rdmolony.github.io/_posts/2023-x-x-elixir-livebook-first-impressions.md

   ... `2 + 2` is compared against the expected output `5` & a warning is raised since the output should be `4`!

   This is **really neat**.
-It's really helpful to see examples of code in use in learning how to use functions,  & now not only do I not need to bother writing a test,  I'm encouraged to document my code properly!
+When learning how to use a particular function it's really helpful to see examples,  & now not only do I not need to bother writing a test,  I'm encouraged to provide them!